-An all but forgotten land, the country of Guyana sits nestled along South America's northeast coast.
-Guyana's own tourism association refers to it as "raw", yet the unadulterated landscape and beautiful people who live there help to overcome any negative connotations the country has suffered over the years.
+The country of Guyana sits on the northeast coast of South America, tucked away in a corner where travelers rarely go.
+Guyana's tourism board refers to itself as "raw", and the untouched landscape and friendly people who live here rid the place of any negative connotations the country has suffered over the years.

 Despite ongoing political instability and underlying tensions, visitors are welcomed and are rewarded with unique adventure and unforgettable experiences.
 The terrain is wonderfully diverse, from towering mountain ranges to desert savannahs, from grassy lowlands to lush rainforest, there's a little bit of everything in this one exotic location.